Septum Piercing Aftercare: How Long Do They Take To Heal?

 Cleaning a septum piercing is relatively easy.
 You just need to keep some saline solution handy and squirt both sides of the piercing (where the piercing needle entered and where it exited).
 Alternately, you can fill a short cup or small bowl with the saline and dip the end of your nose into it.

 The cleaning solution helps to loosen any crust that forms around the piercing, as well as disinfecting the area and reducing bacteria.

 You should be able to purchase aftercare saline right at the piercing studio when you get your septum pierced.
 Alternatively, you can buy it online, or you can make your own from distilled water and sea salt to keep the overall cost of your septum piercing down.

-Always rinse your piercing with plain, clean water afterwards to prevent the salt from drying out your skin.
+Always rinse your piercing with plain, clean water afterward to prevent the salt from drying out your skin.

 It’s also important to keep the septum jewelry clean, not just the skin.
 You can use a mild skin cleanser to wash off the exposed part of your jewelry and rinse it in the shower.